isaacbernat/netflix-to-srt/README.md

 ### From YouTube
 - Install [youtube-dl](https://github.com/ytdl-org/youtube-dl) (available for Windows, Mac and Linux)
-- Download subs from the YouTube URL you like e.g. `youtube-dl --all-subs "https://www.youtube.com/watch?v=VHNfvFOBC0A"`
+- Download subs from the YouTube URL you like.
+E.g. `youtube-dl --all-subs "https://www.youtube.com/watch?v=VHNfvFOBC0A"`
 - Subtitles should be downloaded in the same folder were the command was ran.
 E.g. `NameOfTheVideo VHNfvFOBC0A.ca.vtt, NameOfTheVideo VHNfvFOBC0A.tlh.vtt`
 - If you are missing a language, check that it's actually available.
 E.g. `youtube-dl --list-subs "https://www.youtube.com/watch?v=VHNfvFOBC0A"`